 December 22nd, 2010 | Category: Chocolate Two ingredients (seriously, only chocolate and water) and five minutes later, you will be eating The Best Chocolate Mousse of Your Life.

 I promise.
 And you don’t even need any fancy kitchen gadgets.
-Patience and a bit of elbow grease are required, but we always need those in the kitchen, right?
-This amazing discovery was made by the famous French chemist, Hervé This, who is also known as the man who unboiled an egg.
 All-Butter Crust recipe recipe on Food52.
 Author Notes: This is one of our staple crusts used at the shop.

 And let me tell you, this cinnamon bread really is yummy!
 Immensely!
 I am actually so impressed by it that I would call it a gift from heaven.
 Okay, maybe not exactly from heaven since the original recipe was born in Joy the Baker’s kitchen.
+But that place actually, when I think about it, is a kind of little heaven… on earth.
+Dear friends, please prepare this delicious, finger-licking, soft, yeasty, cinnamony bread over the weekend for your family.
 Cheesecake with Whiskey Butter Sauce.
 Yes, Really.
 Cheesecake.